 Hiring an attorney who has experience handling birth injury claims can therefore offer several benefits, borne out of their skills and knowledge in the medical and legal fields.

-The responsibilities of a birth injury attorney can include:
+The responsibilities of a birth injury lawyer can include:

 - consulting with other legal and medical experts